diogo-webber/vox-launcher/README.md

 <br>

-- **Windows Defender is flagging Vox Launcher as a threat, why is this happening?**
+- **Why is Windows Defender flagging Vox Launcher as a threat?**

 <dl><dd><dl><dd><dl>

-> The tool called [**Pyinstaller**][pyinstaller_repo], which is used to bundle the app into an executable, is also used by people who actually make malicious software.
-Windows Defender recognizes some similar patterns in the executable and includes Vox Launcher as a threat.

-> Usually creating a new version solves this temporarily, but there's not much to be done in the long term other than rebuilding the whole app in another programming language, which I don't have the time or desire to do at the moment.
-The only thing you could do is to [**add an exclusion to Windows Defender**][windows_defender_tutorial].
+> The launcher is packaged using [**PyInstaller**][pyinstaller_repo], a tool often used to bundle Python apps into executables.
+Unfortunately, malicious software also uses PyInstaller, causing false positives.
+>
+> A new release usually resolves the issue temporarily.
+Long-term, the solution would involve rewriting the app in another language — something I currently don't plan to do.
+>
+> You can safely [**add an exclusion in Windows Defender**][windows_defender_tutorial].

 </dl></dd></dl></dd></dl>

 <br>

 - **Are mods supported?
-What do I need to do to enable them?**
+How do I enable them?**

 <dl><dd><dl><dd><dl>

-> Yes, they are.
-Just enable them when you're creating the world, it's that simple!
+> Yes!
+Simply enable them when creating your world in-game.
+That’s all you need to do.

 </dl></dd></dl></dd></dl>